ida-mdc/workshop-visualization/content/visualization-workshop.md

 {{< notes >}}
 - Understanding the type of data you are working with is crucial for effective 3D rendering.
 Below, we outline the common categories of datasets that are often visualized in three dimensions.
-Did we miss something?
-Let us know in the comment section below!
 {{< /notes >}}

-- **Voxel-Based Datasets**
+- **Voxel-Based Datasets** (Euclidean-structured)
 {{< notes >}}
-- These are typically 3D grids of values representing a volume, where each individual grid cell or "voxel" holds a specific value.
-Voxel-based datasets are common in medical imaging (e.g., MRI, CT scans), geospatial analysis, and fluid dynamics simulations.
-They can be visualized using techniques like volume rendering, isosurface extraction, and slice-based views.
+Voxel-based datasets represent data as a grid of values (voxels) in **Euclidean space**, where each voxel holds a specific value, such as intensity in medical imaging (e.g., CT, MRI scans) or simulation results.
+These datasets are inherently structured and can be visualized using volume rendering, isosurface extraction, or slice-based views.
 {{< /notes >}}

-- **Labels and Segmentations**
+- **Meshes** (Non-Euclidean-structured)
 {{< notes >}}
-- These are specialized 3D datasets that contain binary or integer values, often used to delineate structures within a larger dataset.
-For instance, in a medical context, they might identify specific organs or lesions within an MRI scan.
-Visualization techniques for labels and segmentations may include color mapping, overlaying onto the original 3D dataset, or interactive 3D views for exploration.
+Meshes are composed of **vertices, edges, and faces** that define the surface of a 3D object.
+Unlike voxels, which describe volumes, meshes describe surfaces and are commonly used in **computer graphics** and **CAD models**.
+Meshes can be visualized through techniques like surface rendering, wireframe views, and texture mapping.
+Properties like curvature or scalar fields can also be mapped onto the mesh for enhanced interpretation.
 {{< /notes >}}

-- **Meshes**
+- **Point Clouds** (Non-Euclidean-structured) - not covered here
 {{< notes >}}
-- Meshes are composed of vertices, edges, and faces that define the shape of 3D objects.
-Meshes are common in computer graphics, CAD models, and finite element analysis.
-They can be visualized through techniques like surface rendering, wireframe views, and texture mapping.
-Additionally, properties like curvature or data fields can be color-mapped onto the mesh for better interpretation.
+Point clouds are a collection of points in 3D space, where each point is defined by its **X, Y, Z coordinates**.
+They are often derived from **LiDAR** scans, 3D scanning, or particle simulations.
+Visualization of point clouds often involves **point-based rendering**, surface reconstruction, or filtering techniques to highlight areas of interest.
 {{< /notes >}}

-- **Point Clouds** - not covered here
-{{< notes >}}
-- Point clouds consist of a set of points in a 3D coordinate system, usually defined by X, Y, and Z coordinates.
-  These datasets can come from various sources such as LiDAR, 3D scanning, or particle simulations.
-Visualization strategies might include point-based rendering techniques, surface reconstruction, and various filtering methods to emphasize features of interest.
-{{< /notes >}}

 - **Tables and Statistical Data** - barely covered here
 {{< notes >}}
-- These are often auxiliary datasets that accompany the primary 3D data, containing derived analysis results or metadata.
-For example, tables could contain quantitative measures associated with specific regions in a segmented 3D volume.
-Visualization for these types of data might include interactive tables that link to 3D views or statistical plots integrated within the 3D visualization environment.
+Although tables and statistical data are not inherently 3D, they often accompany 3D datasets as metadata or derived analysis results.
+For example, a table may contain quantitative metrics for specific regions of a segmented 3D volume.
+These datasets can be visualized in combination with 3D data, often through **interactive tables** or **linked statistical plots**.
 {{< /notes >}}

 - **Time-Series Data** - not covered here
 {{< notes >}}
-- While not inherently 3D, time-series data can add a temporal dimension to any of the above datasets, making them 4D.
-This is often the case in dynamic simulations or time-lapse imaging studies.
-Visualization strategies might include animation, timeline sliders, or real-time interactive exploration.
+Time-series data adds a temporal dimension to any of the above datasets, effectively making them **4D**.
+This is commonly seen in **dynamic simulations** or **time-lapse studies**.
+Visualization techniques include animations, timeline sliders, or real-time interactive exploration.
 {{< /notes >}}

+{{<figure src="img/3d-data-representations.jpg" caption="Examples of different 3D data type representations.
+Credit: [Gezawa, A. et al. (2020), CC BY 4.0](https://www.researchgate.net/publication/340074064_A_Review_on_Deep_Learning_Approaches_for_3D_Data_Representations_in_Retrieval_and_Classifications).">}}

 ---

 ## 3D Dataset types
-### Voxel space vs. object space
-{{< notes >}}
-TODO
-- explain the diffencre between voxel based images and meshes
--
-{{< /notes >}}

-TODO
+### Voxel-Based Images

+- Represent the **entire volume** of an object in a structured grid.
+- Each voxel holds a **scalar value**, often representing intensity in medical scans or simulation data.
+- Best for representing **interior** details of a structure, e.g., in **CT/MRI scans** or simulations.
+- **Volumetric rendering** and **slice-based views** are common visualization techniques.

+{{<figure src="img/voxel-based-data.png" caption="Voxel based data representation.
+Credit: [Hasanov, S. et al. (2021), CC BY-SA 4.0](https://www.researchgate.net/publication/353527450_Hierarchical_homogenization_and_experimental_evaluation_of_functionally_graded_materials_manufactured_by_the_fused_filament_fabrication_process).">}}

 ---